thewca/wca-regulations/wca-regulations-2013.md

 ## <article-B><blindfolded><blindfoldedsolving> Article B: Blindfolded Solving

-- B1) Standard speed solving procedures is followed, as described in [Article A](regulations:article:A) (Speed Solving).
+- B1) Standard speed solving procedures are followed, as described in [Article A](regulations:article:A) (Speed Solving).
 Additional regulations that supersede the corresponding procedures in [Article A](regulations:article:A) are described below.
     - B1a) There is no inspection period.
     - B1b) The competitor supplies his own blindfold.
 - B2) Starting the attempt: